Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

-Assumption 2 (Moments) bounds the $n$-th central moment of each feature by a constant multiple of the $n$-th power of its expectation.
-This property, commonly referred to as Taylor's law~\cite{TayLorLaw}, is observed in a wide range of natural datasets and distributions.
-From a statistical perspective, it imposes mild constraints on distributional shape, including skewness and kurtosis.
+Assumption 2~(Moments) bounds the $n$-th central moment of each feature by a constant multiple of the $n$-th power of its scale for $n \in \{2,3,4\}$.
+This condition ensures that the feature distribution does not exhibit excessively large fluctuations relative to its scale ($n=2$), extreme asymmetry ($n=3$), or heavy tails ($n=4$).
+For example, with appropriate constant factors, exponential distributions satisfy this condition.
+Moreover, empirical studies suggest that pixel values~(or contrasts) after typical filtering~(e.g., Gabor filtering) approximately follow exponential distributions~\citep{ruderman1994statistics,srivastava2003advances}.
+This observation suggests that filtered pixel values (and contrasts) are broadly consistent with this assumption.

 Assumption 3 bounds the number of features whose total covariance with other informative features~(i.e., robust and non-robust features) is negative.
 As stated in \cref{th:adv}, we typically assume that $\qrob$ and $\qvul$ are small~(but not necessarily infinitesimal).
 This assumption prevents unrealistic cases where useful features are overly anti-correlated with others, which could hinder learning.
-When all predictive features are independent conditioned on the label, $\qrob = 0$ and $\qvul = 0$ satisfy this assumption.
-We can observe that $\qrob$ and $\qvul$ are small in real-world datasets~(cf. \cref{fig:datasets}).
+When all the predictive features are conditionally independent given the label, $\qrob = 0$ and $\qvul = 0$ satisfy this assumption.
+Empirically, $\qrob$ and $\qvul$ appear to be small in real-world datasets~(cf. \cref{fig:datasets}).

-While we specify assumptions on statistical properties, we do not impose any specific parametric form on the distribution.
-These conditions encompass a wide class of realistic data-generation processes.
+These conditions encompass a wide class of realistic data distributions.

-\begin{itemize}[leftmargin=*, itemsep=0em] \item \textbf{Example 1: Training data distribution.} The training distribution $\Dtr_c$ is a special case of the test distribution $\Dte$.
-In this case, the number of robust features is $\drob = 1$ with scale $\alpha \approx 1$.
-Similarly, $\dvul = d - 1$ and $\beta \approx \lambda$.
+\begin{itemize}[leftmargin=*, itemsep=0em] \item \textbf{Example 1: Training data distribution.} Each training distribution $\Dtr_c$ is a special case of the test distribution $\Dte$.
+Specifically, it contains $\drob = 1$ robust feature with scale $\alpha \approx 1$ and $\dvul = d - 1$ non-robust features with scale $\beta \approx \lambda$.
 There are no irrelevant features, i.e., $\dirr = 0$.
-By construction, and due to the properties of the uniform distribution, this distribution satisfies all the assumptions.
+By construction and due to the properties of uniform distribution, this distribution satisfies all the conditions in \cref{asm:test}.